biocomp/how-skype-fix-vulnerabilities/README.md

 <Skype> Our automated system have blocked your account due to violation of Term of Use of Skype.

-<Me> You have wholes in the system, anyones account could be blocked with spam of report messages, even if there are no violation of rules.
+<Me> You have holes in the system, anyone's account could be blocked with spam of report messages, even if there are no violation of rules.
 My personal account was banned exactly using this scenario.
 Could you please double check it?

 <Skype> We already did the check, our system is perfect and never makes mistakes, we are sure that you had violated the rules.
-Our system is very precise and all the actions are being tracked, that means that it is definitely your fault, therefor your account will be never unbanned.
+Our system is very precise and all the actions are being tracked, that means that it is definitely your fault, therefore your account will be never unbanned.
 If you want to continue to use your service, just create new account.

-<Me> I have an evidences, that your system is vulnerable for spam report attacks.
+<Me> I have evidences that your system is vulnerable for spam report attacks.

 <Skype> No, our system always right, 100% sure.